Hartland Public Library Child Accompaniment Policy

 The Library Board of Trustees and staff have developed a phased reopening plan for the library.
 This plan takes into account CDC guidelines, as well as guidance from the Vermont Department of Health and the Vermont Agency of Commerce and Community Development.
 Link to the Hartland Public Library Phased Re-Opening Plan.

-**UPDATE – The library will be moving to appointments for starting June 3, 2021 as we move to the next phase in the reopening plan.
-Details about how to make an appointment will come in a couple of weeks.
+**UPDATE – The library building will open regular hours starting July 6, 2021 as we move to the next phase in the reopening plan.

 For more information about library services please visit our Porchside Lending page.